Willard Crocker: Career

+Crocker was ranked No. 2 singles player in Canada from 1926 to 1929.

 In Davis Cup, Crocker won 5 of 16 matches he played in singles and 3 of 8 in doubles, in ties played from 1923 to 1930.
 Canada's best result during Crocker's time with the team was defeating Cuba to reach the America Zone final, in 1927, where they lost to Japan 2–3.

 Crocker attended McGill University, studying medicine and later English, and captained the tennis team in 1920 when he captured both the singles and doubles Canadian intercollegiate championships.
 He was team president when again won the singles crown in 1923.

 Crocker was inducted posthumously into the Canadian Amateur Sports Hall of Fame in addition to the Canadian Tennis Hall of Fame in 1991.
 He was inducted into the McGill Redmen Hall of Fame in 1999.
+He died in Montreal on 7 February 1964.